Giuseppe Ramazzotti

-Giuseppe Ramazzotti was an Italian engineer and author, known for his studies of tardigrades.
+Giuseppe Ramazzotti (22 November 1898 – 18 October 1986) was an Italian engineer and author, known for his studies of tardigrades.
 A genus of tardigrades, Ramazzottius, is dedicated to him.

 Biography

 Giuseppe Ramazzotti was the only child of Ausano Ramazzotti (founder of the liqueur factory Amaro Ramazzotti) and Maria Ferrario.
 In 1923 he married Angelina Buzzati, sister of Adriano Buzzati Traverso and Dino Buzzati, with whom he had daughters Alba Maria and Laura.

-He volunteered as a officer of the Alpini in the Mandrone battalion on the Adamello mountains and on the Tonale Pass during the First World War.
+He volunteered as an officer of the Alpini in the Mandrone battalion on the Adamello mountains and on the Tonale Pass during the First World War.
 After the war he graduated in chemical engineering, setting up a chemical laboratory near his home.
 He was a radio amateur, starting an industrial radio production business (Radio Apparecchi Milano), but it went bankrupt through the actions of a business partner.
 From the 1930s he worked as an engineer at Ducati, which produced capacitors, and in the 1940s he was appointed president of the "Società scientifica radio brevetti Ducati".

 He developed a passion for natural sciences and for tobacco pipes.
 He was the largest collector of pipes in Europe and, under the name of Eppe Ramazzotti, he published several books, including Il libro delle pipe ("The Book of Pipes") in 1966, co-written with his brother-in-law Dino Buzzati.
 He also wrote on many other subjects: in the mid-1940s he published books on trains, spiders, the moon, and power stations.